"Natasha is a nickname given to prostitutes with Eastern European looks.

 165 x 120 mm

 Dana Popa is a photo-artist based in London who graduated from the London College of Communication.
-She specialises in contemporary social issues, with a particular emphasis on human rights.
+She specializes in contemporary social issues, with a particular emphasis on human rights.

 Autograph ABP is a charity that works internationally to educate the public in photography with a particular emphasis on cultural identity and human rights.